lightbend/kafka-with-akka-streams-kafka-streams-tutorial/README.md

 Once running, visit these links:

 * http://localhost:5500/models for information about the currently-used models
 * http://localhost:5500/state/"a_model" for the current state of execution for `a_model`, as listed in the previous link.
+For example, use `wine` for the model.

 ## Kafka Streams Model Server